To protest murders, lynchings, and other anti-black violence; to promote anti-lynching legislation, and promote black causes

 The parade was the very first protest of its kind in New York, and the second instance of African Americans publicly demonstrating for civil rights.[32]
 The Silent Parade evoked empathy by Jewish people who remembered pogroms against them and also inspired the media to express support of African Americans in their struggle against lynching and oppression.[33]

 Another large silent parade took place in Newark in 1918.
 On the day before the parade, members of the NAACP spoke at local churches about the parade and the Dyer Anti-Lynching Bill.[35]
 Women from the New Jersey Federation of Colored Women's Clubs (NJFCWC) marched along with men and other women carrying signs.[35]
 A large meeting was held in the Newark Armory when the parade was complete.[35]
-Another NAACP-sponsored silent march happened on August 26, 1989 to protest recent Supreme Court decisions.
+Another NAACP-sponsored silent march happened on August 26, 1989, to protest recent Supreme Court decisions.
 The U.S. Park Service estimated over 35,000 people participated.[36]
 The march was encouraged by NAACP director, Benjamin L. Hooks.[37]

 In East St. Louis, there was a week-long commemoration of the riots and march in the weeks prior to the 100th anniversary on July 28, 2017.[38]
 Around 300 people marched from the SIUE East St. Louis Higher Learning Center to the Eads Bridge.[39]
 Everyone marched in silence, with many women in white and men wearing black suits.
-Those who couldn't walk followed by car.[39]
+Those who could not walk followed by car.[39]

 On the 100th anniversary, Google commemorated the parade in a Google Doodle.[40]
 Many people in 2017 expressed online that they first learned about the Silent Parade through the day's Google Doodle.[41]